geudde/attic-chest/pages/04.season-3/14.meeting-35/16.lady/docs.md

 Emitting fire, whose furious rage
 Swift conquered by his arm should lie,
 The wonder of posterity.
-&emsp;In that famed age each valiant Knight
+&emsp;In that famed age each valiant knight
 Enamoured of some damsel bright
 Declared that from his mistress’ eyes
 Did every great achievement rise.